co-de-er123/Plugin-Gmail/README.md

-# Gmail Plugin for Capsyl Cloud
+# Gmail Plugin

-A web application that allows users to access their Gmail emails with attachments and download them directly into their Capsyl Personal Cloud storage.
+A web application that allows users to access their Gmail emails with attachments and download them directly into their Personal storage.

 ## Features